ChanHyeok-Choi/unist-gym-people/README.md

 ## Part 3 : Achieve more than 90% of branch coverage with your unit tests

 ### Feature 1 : Real-Time User Viewer
+   On the result of `mvn jacoco:report`, there are some branches in

 ### Feature 2 : Real-Time Chat Service
    On the result of `mvn jacoco:report`, there's only one branch in ChatRoom Package.